 Warfield detailed for CNBC the process of collecting the Atkinson’s assets, including a widely publicized series of auctions.
 “We took back yachts, boats, cars, go-karts.
 Darain and Cory were go-kart aficionados.
 There were go-karts everywhere in the US Fidelis headquarters.
 Bidding was very spirited.
 We actually received more for the cars than their Blue Book value would indicate because Darain and Cory had become so notorious, and there was a certain cache to buying some of the assets that were taken back.”

 The creditors also sold Darain and Cory Atkinson’s St. Louis mansions and other luxury real estate properties, together with substantial farm land that they had purchased from their ill-gotten gains.

 The bankruptcy payment plan was eventually hammered out at a multi-day mediation session attended by about a dozen different creditor constituencies.
 Well over 95 percent of creditors eventually voted for the repayment plan.

 David Warfield has more than 25 years' experience representing clients in connection with financial restructurings, asset liquidations, out-of-court workouts and bankruptcy cases.
-In 2014, Best Lawyers named him the St. Louis Lawyer of the Year for Litigation-Bankruptcy.
+In 2014, Best Lawyers (by BL Rankings) named him the St. Louis Lawyer of the Year for Litigation-Bankruptcy.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).